Daniel-Laufer/flashcard-app/README.md

 ## Run Locally

 This project wasn't meant to be run locally by other people, but you can definetely get it running on your computer with some effort on your behalf.
- Note that it will require you to set up a PostgreSQL RDS DB on AWS and an IAM policy that will grant this app programatic access to this aforementioned DB.
+ Note that it will require you to set up a publicly accessible PostgreSQL RDS DB on AWS and an IAM policy that will grant this app programatic access to this aforementioned DB.

 First, clone the project.
 ```bash